JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

     - Less than 5 % of usage is outside these countries
 - Web application is protected using Application Gateway and WAF

-Let's start by deploying set of custom rules into the Application Gateway and see how those rules have been designed:
+Let's start by deploying a set of custom rules into the Application Gateway and see how those rules have been designed:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/customrules2.png" %}